The Mighty Avengers: Fictional team biography

 Following the federally sanctioned creation of this iteration of the Avengers, Iron Man (Tony Stark) is discredited and publicly vilified after his inability to anticipate or prevent a secret infiltration and invasion of Earth by the shape-shifting alien Skrull race, and by the Skrull disabling of his StarkTech technology, which had a virtual monopoly on worldwide defense.

 Following the Skrulls' eventual defeat and the subsequent dissolution of S.H.I.E.L.D., the officially sanctioned team of Avengers, now led by Norman Osborn under the H.A.M.M.E.R. banner, is spun off into the pages of Dark Avengers.

 In response, Hank Pym, in his latest superhero persona as the new Wasp, leads an Avengers team outside the U.S. and H.A.M.M.E.R.'s jurisdiction.
 With the apparent help of the Scarlet Witch—actually, a disguised Loki, the Norse trickster god—he summons the Vision and Stature of the Young Avengers, U.S. Agent, Jocasta, Hercules, Amadeus Cho, and Iron Man.

 Claiming to be the only authentic team of Avengers due to being the only team operating under that name to have a founding member on the roster, the team operates from an interdimensional headquarters.
-It is granted official recognition outside the U.S. by the international organization G.R.A.M.P.A., and combats supervillains and other entities including Chthon, and the Unspoken.
+It is granted official recognition outside the U.S. by the international organization G.R.A.M.P.A. and combats supervillains and other entities, including Chthon and the Unspoken.

 During the events of Infinity, a new team of Mighty Avengers are formed during Thanos' invasion of Earth.
 With the main Avengers branch off in space, the defense of New York falls to a group of former Avengers and the remnants of Luke Cage's recently disbanded Heroes for Hire squad.
 They are given the name "Mighty Avengers" after a Twitter hashtag used to describe the group.

 During the Inhumanity storyline, Luke Cage keeps the Mighty Avengers together and made the remodeled Gem Theater as their base.
 The Mighty Avengers now have the purpose of helping those in need.
 During this time, the Spider Hero becomes the new Ronin.

-During the "Last Days" part of the Secret Wars storyline, Steve Rogers tells the Mighty Avengers team that the world is ending and asks them to side with him or the Illuminati.
-Two weeks before the end of the world, the Mighty Avengers join Steve Rogers in a fight against the Illuminati.
+During the Secret Wars storyline, Steve Rogers tells the Mighty Avengers team that the world is ending and asks them to side with him or the Illuminati.
+Two weeks before the end of the world, the Mighty Avengers join Rogers in a fight against the Illuminati.
 The Mighty Avengers help out in the incursion against Earth-1610.